breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Flask.md

      }
      const data = await resp.json()
      // Save your token in the localStorage
-     // Also you should set your user into the store using the setStore function localStorage.setItem("jwt-token", data.token);
+     // Also you should set your user into the store using the setItem function localStorage.setItem("jwt-token", data.token);

      return data